Onariaginosa/Toki-Adventures.github.io/README.md

 We wanted to use take the chance to recreate a project done before we knew much about programming and see how far we can develop it.

-The creators of this project is : Ona Oghogho Igbinedion, Keziah Camille Rezaey.
+The creators of this project is : Ona Oghogho Igbinedion, Keziah Camille Rezaey, Ameya Mellacheruvu, and Michael Elias